dennyabrahamsinaga/bug-bounty-setup/README.md

 - dirsearch
 - sqlmap

-I will be regularly updating this script to incorporate additional tools and utilities.
-Feel free to check back for the latest enhancements and additions.
+I will be updating this script regularly to include additional tools and utilities.
+Feel free to check back for the latest improvements and additions.
 Your contributions are welcome!
-Feel free to contribute by adding new tools, improving existing features, or reporting issues.
+Feel free to contribute by adding new tools, improving existing features, or reporting problems.